Manhattan Project feed materials program: Organization

 A graph showing the cumulative receipts of uranium oxide in ore and concentrates for the Manhattan Project (1942-1947).
 Numbers are in tons of uranium oxide.

 Initially, the firm of Stone & Webster made arrangements for the procurement of feed materials, but as the project grew in scope, it was decided to have that company concentrate on the design and construction of the Y-12 electromagnetic plant, and arrangements for procurement and refining were handled by Marshall and Nichols.

 In October 1942, Marshall established a Materials Section in the Manhattan District headquarters under Lieutenant Colonel Thomas T. Crenshaw Jr., an architect.
 To assist him, he had Captain Phillip L. Merritt, a geologist, and Captain John R. Ruhoff.
 Ruhoff was a chemical engineer who worked for Mallinckrodt.
 When he was inducted into the Army, Nichols had him assigned to the Manhattan District.
 As the district's St. Louis Area engineer, he had worked on uranium metal production.
 Crenshaw became the officer in charge of operations at the Clinton Engineer Works in Oak Ridge, Tennessee, in July 1943, and was succeeded as head of the Materials Section by Ruhoff, who was promoted to lieutenant colonel.

 The following month, the Manhattan District's headquarters moved to Oak Ridge, but the Materials Section and its successors remained in New York until 1954.
-Nichols felt that this was a better location for it, as it was close to the ports of entry and warehouses for the ores and the headquarters of several of the firms supplying feed materials.
-He reorganised the section as the Madison Square Area; engineer areas are normally named after their location, and the office was located near Madison Square.
+Nichols felt that this was a better location for it, as it was close to the ports of entry, warehouses for the ores and the headquarters of several of the firms supplying feed materials.
+He reorganized the section as the Madison Square Area; engineer areas are normally named after their location, and the office was located near Madison Square.

-As area engineer, Ruhoff was responsible for nearly four hundred personnel by 1944, of whom three-quarters were in New York.
+As area engineer, Ruhoff was responsible for nearly four hundred military and civilian personnel by 1944, of whom three-quarters were in New York.
 There were two field offices that were responsible for procurement: Murray Hill in New York and Colorado in Grand Junction, Colorado, and five responsible for feed materials processing: Iowa (in Ames, Iowa), St. Louis, Wilmington, Beverly and Tonawanda.
 Ruhoff was succeeded in October 1944 by Lieutenant Colonel W. E. Kelley, who in turn was succeeded by Lieutenant Colonel G. W. Beeler in April 1946.

-The original goal of the feed materials program in 1942 was to acquire approximately 1,700 ST of black oxide.
-By the time of the dissolution of the Manhattan District at the end of 1946, it had acquired about 10,000 ST. The total cost of the feed materials program up to 1 January 1947 was approximately USD$90,268,490, of which $27,592,360 was for procurement of raw materials, $58,622,360 for refining and processing operations, and $3,357,690 for research, development, and quality control.
+The original goal of the feed materials program in 1942 was to acquire approximately 1700 ST of black oxide.
+By the time of the dissolution of the Manhattan District at the end of 1946, it had acquired about 10000 ST. The total cost of the feed materials program up to 1 January 1947 was approximately US$90,268,490, of which $27,592,360 was for procurement of raw materials, $58,622,360 for refining and processing operations, and $3,357,690 for research, development, and quality control.